About Us

 However, work continued somewhat spasmodically on preparing a draft agreement for community benefit if the Viking development did ever happen.
 SCBF held numerous negotiations with the company and its main shareholder – SSE Renewables.

-As the commitment and confidence of SSE Renewable to build the Viking windfarm increased SCBF, Viking Energy and SSE Renewable finally signed Heads of Terms in July 2020 to form the basis of community benefit funding through the Viking Community Fund.
+As the commitment and confidence of SSE Renewable to build the Viking windfarm increased SCBF, Viking Energy and SSE Renewables finally signed Heads of Terms in July 2020 to form the basis of community benefit funding through the Viking Community Fund.

-Shetland Aerogenerators
+Shetland Aerogenerators Community Benefit Fund

-In May 2020 SCBF signed its second agreement with the local company that runs the Burradale wind farm – Shetland Aerogenerators.
-This will be managed and accounted for separately from the Viking funds.
+In May 2020 SCBF signed an agreement with the local company that runs the Burradale wind farm – Shetland Aerogenerators.
+This was the second community benefit agreement for SCBF.
+It is managed and accounted for separately from any other fund.
 The agreement is for £10,000 a year for 10 years, index linked to CPI.
-The fund was used initially to promote active travel, but there is now a five-year plan to promote science, technology, engineering and mathematics (STEMs) in local schools and reintroduce a Shetland Science Festival.

 There are three other proposed smaller wind farms in the islands, all now owned by Norwegian state-owned company Statkraft.
 SCBF maintains contact with the company to discuss its plans for the three projects although there has been no final decision on the distribution of these funds.
 SCBF is also in discussion with several potential offshore windfarm developers and takes part in discussions regarding the islands council’s ORION Project.